ably/ably-cocoa/README.md

 Add this line to your application's Cartfile:

+    # For Xcode 7.3 and newer
     github "ably/ably-ios" ~> 0.8

+    # For Xcode 7.2 and older
+    github "ably/ably-ios" == "0.8-swift2.1"

 And then run `carthage update` to build the framework and drag the built Ably.framework into your Xcode project.